 Table of contents

-Kumquat Tree
+Kumquat Tree Varieties

-Kumquat tree care should see this attractive garden tree produce fruit for you.
-The kumquat tree has the botanical name Citrus Japonica.
-However it came from China and is associated with the tropics and eastern Asia.
-Hence they are relatively small and quite attractive for the suburban garden.
-Indeed there are a number of varieties of kumquats.
-However, the most popular are:
+This fruit tree came from China and is associated with the tropics and eastern Asia.
+They are relatively small and quite attractive for the suburban garden.
+While there are a number of varieties of kumquats, the most popular are:

 - Nagami